 Not knowing what to use, I gave up on cleaning altogether and just started slathering my face with coconut oil.
 At first, I was sure a major outbreak would come from the oil, but, lo and behold, my skin felt awesome.
 Glowing, even.
 And when I switched back to my old moisturizer while on vacation THAT’S when I got a zit!

 What kind of cleanser do you need?
-The answer is, it depends!
-On your skin, your make-up usage, the season, etc. Now I even wash with coconut oil, but there are days when you need to exfoliate and clean away extra makeup.
+The answer is….it depends on so many factors – your skin, your make-up usage, the season, etc. On your skin, your make-up usage, the season, etc. Now I even wash with coconut oil, but there are days when you need to exfoliate and clean away extra makeup.
 So I started experimenting with non-soap ways to clean my face.
 A trip to the kitchen is all you need to try one of these 5 methods that will gently clean your skin.

 The classic cleanser that kept Cleopatra looking so beautiful.
 The lactic acid works to remove dead skin cells while the milk proteins and fat moisturize and plump the skin – so stick with whole milk, not fat free.
 To use on your face, pour a small amount into your palm and massage into your skin.
 You can also combine whole milk with a whipped egg for dry skin or add aloe vera for sensitive skin.
 Get head to toe milk benefits by adding 2-4 cups to your bath.